pytorch/pytorch/docs/source/tensors.rst

    .. automethod:: where
    .. automethod:: zero_

-.. class:: ByteTensor()
+.. class:: BoolTensor()

-   The following methods are unique to :class:`torch.ByteTensor`.
+   The following methods are unique to :class:`torch.BoolTensor`.

    .. automethod:: all
    .. automethod:: any